MicrosoftDocs/dynamics-365-unified-operations-public/articles/finance/accounts-receivable/CollectionsCoordinatorSummary.md

 >Some or all of the functionality noted in this article is available as part of a preview release.
 The content and the functionality are subject to change.

 ## Overview
 Enable the **Collections coordinator summary** feature to see an AI-generated summary of a customer’s account and revenue and use AI-generated reminder emails.
-This feature is powered by Azure Open AI’s large language model and has been specifically developed to reduce the time it takes to review collections details for your customers.
-The goal of this capability is to provide you with customer account information to help you make better decisions about your customers while increasing your efficiency by drafting a reminder email that can be edited and then sent to your customer
+This feature is powered by Azure Open AI’s large language model and has been developed to reduce the time it takes to review collections details for your customers.
+The goals of this capability are to:
+ - provide customer account information
+ - help make better decisions about your customers
+ - increase efficiency by drafting a reminder email that can be edited and then sent to your customer

 ## Version requirements
 Collections coordinator summary requires the latest hotfix on Dynamics 365 Finance version 10.0.34 and later.